 Preview the Waiver and Fee Chart from The Graduate School when reading the information below: Graduate WAIVER & FEE CHART

 If a student is coded as “out of state”, they are charged the out of state University fees.
 If a student is coded as “in state”, they are charged the in state University fees.
 Multiply your per-credit-hour fees ($105.87 per credit hour for OOS; $75.81 per credit hour for in state) by the number of credit hours you are taking.

-Graduate assistants are required to enroll in at least 9 grad-level credit hours.
+The required academic load for a graduate assistant is nine (9) graduate-level credit hours.
 Using the fees model above: for OOS, 105.87 x 9= $952.83, for in state 75.81 x 9= $682.29.
 Then, add the per semester $20 FSU Student Facilities Use Fee to that total, add the $5 FSU Card fee, then add the $350 Music Equipment fee to that total.
 So, if you were attending Florida State University as an out of state graduate assistant for the current academic year, and had enrolled for 9 grad-level credit hours, you would have paid $1,327.83 in the Fall, and $1,327.83 in the Spring.
 That $1,327.83 figure would have been your fee total that you would have been responsible for paying…either by-way of your own funding or via federal financial aid for those who qualify by completing the FAFSA.
 If you are an in-state graduate assistant, the total per semester would be $1,057.29.
 Just to re-confirm, these fee totals may change for the next academic year, but hopefully they will give you an estimation of what you would expect to pay in fees as a graduate assistant.

 Partial Tuition Waiver Recipients